aceres/cas-fee-project2-af/README.md

 https://console.firebase.google.com/project/manducare-v1/overview
 `

-Web
+Web App on Production Modus

 `
 https://manducare-v1.firebaseapp.com/public
 `

-## Build for the development on firebase host
+## Build for the development modus on firebase host

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Build for the production on firebase host
+## Build for the production modus on firebase host

 Run `ng build -prod --aot=false` to build the project.
 The build artifacts will be stored in the `dist/` directory.